ivankostadinovic/GenericAdapter/README.md

 ## Pagination
 Both adapters have support for pagination.
-If you wish to use pagination with these adapters, override the **loadMoreItems** function.
+If you wish to use pagination with these adapters, override the **loadMoreItems** function:
 ```java
         ...
           @Override